wp-plugins/easy-media-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The best Wordpress gallery plugin enables you to create photo gallery or portfolio.
+The best image gallery plugin enables you to create photo album or portfolio.
 Over 286,635+ sites are already using Easy Media Gallery.

 == Description ==